bkahl/demo/README.md

 ### Cons
 1. Namespace more complex.
+2. Top/Sub Bar current DOM structure would need to be changed to match Bootstrap's.

 ### Summary
 I think it's too early to decide which to go with due to not prototyping Foundation 4 and Bootstrap 3's Block and Fluid grid layout.